Top ten tips for remaining psychologically resilient

 Tip 6: Get physically active.

-The key is to find ways to add movement to each day, even in short bursts—for example, walking, yoga, cycling, or playing sports.
+Physical health has an important connection to mental health, including psychological resilience.
+One important way of maintaining your resilience is to be active, including cardiovascular exercise, resistance training, and stretching.
+The key is to find ways to add movement into each day, even if it’s in short bursts—for example, walking, yoga, cycling, or playing sports.
 Everyday activities like walking to the grocery store, taking the stairs, or doing chores around the house also have benefits.
 It is important to keep moving when you are feeling particularly stressed.
 Despite the exhaustion that sometimes comes with stress, continuing to do what you were doing before—perhaps even more—can be helpful.
-This is especially true when working from home or feeling stuck in the same place for long periods.
+This is especially true when working from home or feeling stuck in the same place for long periods of time.

 Tip 7: Practise deep breathing.

-• Sit comfortably in a chair with good posture and both feet flat on the floor.
+- Sit comfortably in a chair with good posture, and both feet flat on the floor.

-• Close your eyes and place your left palm on your stomach and your right palm on your chest.
+- Close your eyes and place your left palm on your stomach and your right palm on your chest.

-• Now breathe slowly in through the nose, and out through the nose without holding your breath at any point.
+- Now breathe slowly in through the nose, and out through the nose without holding your breath at any point.

-• Try to breathe so that only your left palm moves and not your right.
+- Try to breathe so that only your left palm moves and not your right.
 Your chest and shoulders should not move as you breathe, only your stomach.
 Try to remain relaxed and concentrate on breathing slowly.

 Tip 8: Reduce self-criticism.